Stanley Oliver Skeggs

 Pre War

-Son of Elizabeth (nee JARMAN) and the late James SKEGGS; husband of Grace (nee EAST) SKEGGS.
+Stanley was the son of Elizabeth (nee Jarman) and the late James Skeggs; and husband of Grace (nee EAST) Skeggs.

-His parents married 23 December 1871 at St Mary’s, Redbourn, Herts.
-James died 1916 in Watford aged 72, and was buried 19 April in Vicarage Road Cemetery, Watford; Elizabeth died 1919 in the Luton, Beds, district aged 72.
+His parents were married on 23 Dec 1871 at St Mary’s, Redbourn, Herts.
+James died in 1916 in Watford aged 72, and was buried 19 April in Vicarage Road Cemetery, Watford; Elizabeth died in 1919 in the Luton, Beds, district aged 72.

-Stanley was born 1890 in Markyate, Herts, and baptised 6 April 1890 at St John the Baptist, Markyate.
-He married 1917 in the Watford district.
+Stanley Oliver was born 1890 in Markyate, Herts, and was baptised on 6 Apr 1890 at St John the Baptist, Markyate.

 Wartime Service